jjaffeux/xcom2-mod-manager/README.md

 This is an attempt to simplify enabling/disabling mods.
 Simply start this mod manager and check/uncheck mods to immediately enable/disable them in your mod config.

 This has been tested on my machine only; source is included.
-Requires rubymotion to build for yourself.
+Requires [RubyMotion](http://www.rubymotion.com/download/) to build for yourself.

 Caveats
 ---